-- A. Each school shall maintain written reports of bullying, along with supporting documentation received and/or created as a result of bullying investigations, consistent with the Board's obligations under state and federal law.
-Any educational record containing personally identifiable student information pertaining to an individual student shall be maintained in a confidential manner, and shall not be disclosed to third parties without prior written consent of a parent, guardian or eligible student, except as permitted under Board policy and state and federal law. - B. The Principal of each school shall maintain a list of the number of verified acts of bullying in the school and this list shall be available for public inspection upon request.
-Consistent with district obligations under state and federal law regarding student privacy, the log shall not contain any personally identifiable student information or any information that alone or in combination would allow a reasonable person in the school community to identify the students involved.
+- The Principal of each school or responsible administrator shall maintain a list of B. the number of verified acts of bullying in the school or program and this list shall be available for public inspection upon request.
+Consistent with District obligations under state and federal law regarding student privacy, the log shall not contain any personally identifiable student information or any information that alone or in combination would allow a reasonable person in the school community to identify the students involved.
 Accordingly, the log should be limited to basic information such as the number of verified acts, name of school and/or grade level and relevant date.
-Given that any determination of bullying involves repeated acts, each investigation that results in a verified act of bullying for that school year shall be tallied as one verified act of bullying unless the specific actions that are the subject of each report involve separate and distinct acts of bullying.
-The list shall be limited to the number of verified acts of bullying in each school and shall not set out the particulars of each verified act, including, but not limited, to any personally identifiable student information, which is confidential information by law. - C. The Principal of each school shall report the number of verified acts of bullying in the school annually to the Department of Education in such manner as prescribed by the Commissioner of Education.
+Each investigation that results in a verified act of bullying for that school year shall be tallied as one verified act of bullying unless the specific actions that are the subject of each report involve separate and distinct acts of bullying.
+The list shall be limited to the number of verified acts of bullying in each school or program and shall not set out the particulars of each verified act, including, but not limited, to any personally identifiable student information, which is confidential information by law. - C. The Principal of each school or responsible administrator shall report the number of verified acts of bullying in the school or program annually to the Department in such manner as prescribed by the Connecticut Commissioner of Education.